* attached to more than one section

-Sue Ballyn is Professor Emerita at Barcelona University from where she graduated with a BA in 1982.
+Dr Sue Ballyn is the Founder and Honorary Director of the Centre for Australian and Transnational Studies Centre at the University of Barcelona from where she graduated with a BA in 1982.
 Her MA thesis on the writings of Sylvia Plath and Ted Hughes won the Faculty prize in 1983.
 In 1986 she won the Faculty prize again, this time for her PhD thesis on Australian Poetry, the first PhD on Australian Literature in Spain.

 Over the last twenty-five years, Sue Ballyn’s research has been focused on foreign convicts transported to Australia, in particular Spanish, Portuguese, Hispanics and Sephardim, and she works closely with the Female Convicts Research Centre, Tasmania.
-She has published and lectured widely in the area, very often in collaboration with Prof. Lucy Frost.
-2016 will see the publication of a book on Adelaide de la Thoreza, a Spanish convict, written by herself and Lucy Frost.
+She has published and lectured widely in the area, very often in collaboration with Professor Lucy Frost.
+May 25th 2018 will see the publication of a book on Adelaide de la Thoreza, a Spanish convict, written by herself and Lucy Frost.

-More recently she has become involved in a project on ageing in literature DEDAL-LIT at Lleida University which in turn is part of a European project on ageing: SIforAge.
+More recently she has become involved in a project on ageing in literature DEDAL-LIT at Lleida University which in turn formed part of a European project on ageing: SIforAge.
 As part of this project she is working on Human Rights and the Elderly, an area she started to research in 1992.
-In 2016 a book of interviews with elderly women, with the working title Stories of Experience, will be published as part of this project.
-These oral stories are the result of field work she has carried out in Barcelona.
+In 2020 a book of interviews with elderly women, with the working title Stories of Experience, will be published as a result of this project.
+These oral stories are drawn from field work she has carried out in Barcelona.

-She is also involved in a ministry funded Project, run out of the Australian Studies Centre and headed by Dr Bill Phillips, on Postcolonial Crime Fiction (POCRIF) This last project has inevitably intertwined itself with her work on convicts and Australia.
-She currently holds the position of Profesor Emerita and Founder/Co-Director of the Australian Studies Centre at Barcelona University.
+She was recently involved in a ministry funded Project, run out of the Australian Studies Centre and headed by Dr Bill Phillips, on Postcolonial Crime Fiction (POCRIF).
+This last project has inevitably intertwined itself with her work on convicts and Australia.
+Her present work focuses on Sephardi Jews in Asian diaspora, and the construction of ageing.

 Professor Holger Briel**